 Ideas, photos and works in progress on instagram: @sarahdlejeune

-This life we have feels so fragile- subject to fires, rockslides, floods, and the unpredictable violence of humankind.
-I am inspired by creatures and places that have returned from near extinction, such as the sandhill cranes in southern New Mexico and the egrets and steelhead trout in southern California.
-These paintings capture once-threatened creatures that now thrive, and the protected lands where they live.
-To study something by painting it is to honor it.
-This body of work honors survival.
+This life often feels threatened- subject to fires, floods, and the unpredictable violence of humankind.
+These are paintings of once-threatened creatures that now thrive -sandhill cranes in southern New Mexico and egrets and steelhead trout in southern California.
+To paint something is to honor it.

 2020 - 2022 Pandemic Still Lives